Best Vegan Dog Food Brands on the Market This Year

 My dog, Cookie (a.k.a.
-Bestie, Cook-a-roo, Cooks, Cookie Monster, Cookie Bear) has had tummy issues since my mom adopted her at age 1.
-Once I took over ownership of her last year, I was determined to find her the most nutritionally-dense, gut-friendly, vegan dog food on the market; and after a few months of researching, taste testing, and gut checking, I think it’s safe to say we found the one.
+Cook-a-roo, Cookie Monster, Cookie Bear) has had tummy issues since we adopted her at age 1.
+So I was determined to find her the most nutritionally-dense, gut-friendly, vegan dog food on the market; and after extensive researching, taste-testing, and gut checking, Cookie’s digestion, energy, and coat are healthier than ever.
+She’s been on a plant-based diet for two years now and is absolutely thriving, and I’m so excited to share in that journey with you all.

 Is a vegan diet healthy for dogs?

 After speaking with both of Cookie’s vets, I was honestly surprised to hear both of them say, ‘yes!’
-One vet, in particular, said that it was only a matter of time for the mainstream to catch up in realizing that plant-based diets are equally as healthy for dogs as they are for humans.
-In fact, it’s actually very common for dogs to have intolerances and allergies to meat and other animal products, like dairy.
-Contrary to much popular belief, dogs are omnivores (not carnivores), which means they can digest nutrients from either plant or animal sources.
+One vet, in particular, said that it was only a matter of time for the mainstream to catch up in recognizing that plant-based diets are equally as healthy for dogs as they are for humans.
+In fact, it’s actually very common for dogs to have intolerances and allergies to meat and other animal products, like dairy, eggs, and poultry.
+Contrary to popular belief, dogs are actually omnivores (not carnivores), which means they can digest nutrients from either plant or animal sources, just like humans can.

 So, once I had the green light from Cookie’s vets, I delved into my research.

-Earlier this year, The Guardian published a study finding that “vegan diets are healthier and safer for dogs than conventional meat-based diets.”
-Here’s the TL;DR:
+In 2022, The Guardian published a study coming out of the University of Winchester which found that “vegan diets are healthier and safer for dogs than conventional meat-based diets.”
+Here’s the TL;DR on what they discovered:

 The study followed the health of 2,500 dogs over the course of a year, assessing various indicators such as numbers of vet visits and 22 common dog illnesses.
 In a nutshell, the researchers determined that almost half of the meat-fed dogs needed ‘non-routine’ medication, while only one-third of vegan dogs needed meds.
 The study leader, Professor Andrew Knight of University of Winchester, stated that his study clearly “revealed that the healthiest and least hazardous dietary choices for dogs are nutritionally sound vegan diets.”